-It is important to provide written letters to young people advising them of their placement, as this decision is reviewable through the Queensland Civil and Administrative Tribunal (QCAT).
+It is important to provide written letters to young people advising them of their care arrangement, as this decision is reviewable through the Queensland Civil and Administrative Tribunal (QCAT).

 This letter will outline the reason for the decision, which should include:

 - your conversations with the young person, parents, carers and network members if applicable

 - the case work you undertook to match the young person to the care arrangement

 - how the care arrangement will enhance the young person’s stability and meet their safety, belonging and wellbeing needs.